Final Event organized by the Project Consortium

 Towards Sustainable Solutions: Examining LCA, Economic Viability, and Regulatory Frameworks

-– Karolina Petela, Silesian University of Technology, Poland
+– Karolina Petela & Tomasz Simla, Silesian University of Technology, Poland

 – Lukas Brunbauer, ITS, Austria